ricbencar/transpose/README.md

 | **swh_local** | Local significant wave height (minimum of `swh * Ks * Kr` and `Hb`) |

 **Note:** Waves arriving from directions between `coast_dir` and `coast_dir + 180°` (i.e., from the land side) are set to **zero**.

 ---

-## Report File Details

-The report.txt file provides:

-- A descriptive statistics report for each output variable with additional percentiles at 1%, 10%, 25%, 50% (median), 75%, 90%, and 99%.
-- A table displaying the annual maxima for swh_offshore and swh_local, with the final row indicating the overall maximum for each variable.
-The command line used to run the program at the top of the report.

----